Is it Dangerous to Wear Hair Extensions?

 Hair extensions, regardless of the type, pose risks to the health of your hair.
 Permanent or semi-permanent extensions in particular can lead to significant damage to the hair.

-Hair extensions are a beauty technique that consists of adding sections of natural or synthetic hair to your hair to lengthen it or make it more voluminous.
+Hair extensions is a beauty technique that consists of adding sections of natural or synthetic hair to your hair to lengthen it or make it more voluminous.
 Although it’s one of the most popular aesthetic procedures in the world, it does pose several risks.

 But why does it cause problems?
 What should you know about them?